christorreed/ReeditShipManagement/README.Changelog.md

 * RSM v2 is automatically backwards compatible with older configs
 * I still recommend a config reset when upgrading if possible by deleting all custom data, recompiling, and re-running `Init:ShipName`
 * Stance config now supports inheritance; set the name of the inherited stance, and then only list
+* Note that, unlike previously, RSM only parses your custom data configuration on *Recompile*.
+This is for performance reasons.

 #### Fully rebuilt User Guide

 * Tried to make it both easier to get started quickly, and also more thorough for those who want to understand all of the details.
 I bet you're missing something...
 * Read it on [GitHub](https://github.com/christorreed/ReeditShipManagement).

+##### Improved Extractor Management

+* Extractor management now automatically speeds up or slows down depending on your fuel percentage.

 #### Stance Changes